Artificial Intelligence

 But back to our black swan:

-Before the discovery of Australia, every swan sighting ever made could confirm to Europeans that all swans were white – wrongly!
+Before the discovery of Australia, every swan sighting ever made could confirm to Europeans that all swans were white – wrong!
 In 1697, the sighting of a black swan completely challenged this common preconception.

 And the link with the data?
 In the same way that we tend to believe that a repeated observation is a general truth – wrongly so – we can be led to infer that what we see in the data we manipulate can be applied generally to the world around us and to any era.
 This is a fundamental error in the appreciation of data.